nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-to-lts-2017.md

 ---
-title: Upgrade from LTS 2016 to 9.3
+title: Upgrade from LTS 2016 to LTS 2017
-description: Instructions to upgrade your Nuxeo Platform instance from LTS 2016 version to Fast Track 9.3.
+description: Instructions to upgrade your Nuxeo Platform instance from LTS 2016 version to LTS 2017.
 review:
     comment: ''
-    date: '2017-04-03'
+    date: '2017-12-18'
     status: ok
 labels:
     - multiexcerpt